xingyuel/xingyuel.github.io/_posts/2023-09-04-my-1st-blog-post.md

 # Using MongoDB Bulk Operations in Spring Data MongoDB

 This article describes how we used MongoDB bulk operations in Spring Data MongoDB to improve the performance of our application significantly.
-When retiring 2864 products, using bulk operations is about 190 times faster than the original code.
+When un-publishing / retiring 2864 products, using bulk operations is about 140 times faster than the original code.
+Our tests prove that using bulk operations is even more important than distributing the processing to multiple pods using Kafka.

 ## Mixing MongoRepository and MongoTemplate